tomitan100/org.openhab.binding.bom/README.md

-# <bindingName> Australian Bureau of Meteorology Weather Forecast Binding
+# <bindingName> Australian Bureau of Meteorology Weather Forecast and Image Binding

 This Eclipse Smarthome/openHAB binding allows retrieval of Australian weather forecast and meteorological images from Bureau of Meteorology.